lns-lu/dpcp/README.md

 (C)	One of the single-target clusters (purple) shows multiple subclusters.
 (D)	In one of the single-target clusters (green), the identified cluster is not centered in the cluster centroid.
 The combinations (E) and (F) identified the empty partitions cluster and all single-target clusters, therefore they are suitable for the analysis.

-2. DBSCAN analysis of reference.
-At the end of cluster analysis, the results of DBSCAN analysis of each reference can be represented in a scatterplot using the S3 method *plot*.
-3. Identification of clusters centroid.
-The S3 method *plot* can be used also to verify the correct position of all cluster centroids.
-If the predicted position of the centroid of multi-target clusters does not match the real position of centroids, cross-reaction between probes or poor assay optimization could be the cause (Fig. 2).
-4. C-means and rain analysis.
-The S3 method *plot* is available also to show the scatterplot of c-means and rain analysis.

 ![](vignettes/Figure2.png)
 **Fig. 2: Quality control of the centroids coordinates prediction.**